vZome/vzome/README.md

 Running vZome from the Command Line
 --------------

-Once you have successfully built vZome, you can run it using "run-vzome.sh".
-You'll have to make the script executable, first, using "chmod u+x run-vzome.sh".
-To run vZome in Windows, use run-vzome.bat.
-In Windows PowerShell, the syntax is .\run-vzome.bat.

-It can also be run as a Gradle task using the command:
+Once you have successfully built vZome, you can run it as a Gradle task using the command:

 	gradlew run